 The most challenging and costliest part of FDA's deeming regulations is the requirement for product approval.

-Every cigar sold will be required to gain approval from FDA in order to be sold in the U.S. There are two important differences between the American form of product approval and that used by other countries.
+Every cigar sold will be required to gain approval from FDA in order to be sold in the U.S. There are two important differences between the American form of product approval and that used by most other countries.

 There are three main pathways for product approval for cigars, though FDA only expects two to be used.